Sage-Bionetworks/Synapse-React-Client/README.md

 | unitDescription | Specifies the unit description for the rows being displayed |

 #### CardContainerLogic
+This component is used to wrap CardContainer as a standalone renderer for cards, so the cards will appear without any other query based views, e.g. [the view under **Funded Studies**]   (https://nf.synapse.org/#/Organizations-CTF)

 | Props  | Explanation |
 | ------------- | ------------- |